Average site perimeter of directed animals on the two-dimensional lattices: Heaps of pieces

-We say that a model $(Q,\mathcal C)$ is finite if the set of positions $Q$ is finite.
-In this case, the heaps of any given base may be enumerated using the result below, due to Viennot~\cite{viennot}.
+Let us now assume that the set of positions $Q$ of the model is finite.
+In this case, the generating functions above may be computed using a result due to Viennot \cite{viennot}, which we present below.

-Let $(Q,\mathcal C)$ be a finite model and $S$ a subset of $Q$.
-Define the following generating function, counting trivial heaps with positions included in $S$, giving a weight $-t$ to each piece:
+A heap is called \emph{trivial} if all its pieces have height~0.
+This means that a trivial heap may be identified with the set of the positions of its pieces, which must be pairwise nonconcurrent.
+As $Q$ is a finite set, there is only a finite number of trivial heaps.
+We denote by $\cT_{[S]}(t)$ the alternating generating function of trivial heaps included in $S$:

-As $Q$ is finite, there are only finitely many trivial heaps included in $S$, and thus, this generating function is a polynomial, which is usually relatively easy to compute.
+Since $Q$ is finite, this generating function is actually a polynomial, and is usually relatively easy to compute.